Azure/azure-sdk-for-js/CONTRIBUTING.md

 ## Project orchestration

-This project uses [Rush](https://rushjs.io) to manage our many Azure SDK libraries within a single repository.
+This project uses [Rush](https://rushjs.io) to manage many of our Azure SDK libraries within a single repository.
 It is highly recommended that you read the [Rush Developer Tutorials](https://rushjs.io/pages/developer/new_developer/) to familiarize yourself with the tool.

-While you can still use the standard `npm` workflow, adopting Rush will provide you many benefits:
+Rush provides many benefits:

 - Some of our devDependencies are not published to the public registery (.e.g. our own ESLint plugin), and Rush is configured to install them correctly.
 - Your local build results will match what occurs on our build server, since the build server uses Rush to build the SDK.